|

 way to contact you?
 I assume the local PRIMUS operator wouldn't

 just connect someone to your office.
+Q:What

 is your stance regarding reports concerning your predecessor that